Blog

 A month-end close checklist helps you stay on top of the financial information needed to complete the month-end closing process.
 You or your accounting team can use this checklist to gather your company's financial data so you're ready to complete all the processes outlined above.

-If your business is large enough, you can delegate many of these items to multiple members of your finance and accounting teams to save time and improve efficiency.
+If your business is large enough, you may want to delegate some month-end close steps to finance and accounting team members to save time and improve efficiency.

 For example, a month-end close process flowchart can help you manage your data and ensure that the month-end closing process is completed smoothly and accurately.